Prayers: from 101 to 501

 Solomon’s Prayer

 Solomon’s Prayer is another example for us to study and emulate, especially what we should ask for if we are asking for something.
-When Solomon was “but a little child” his concern was already for God’s people, and he asked for wisdom to judge his people, which requires discernment.
+When Solomon was “but a little child” his concern was already for God’s people, and he asked for wisdom to judge his people, which requires the ability of discernment.

 “Give therefore Thy servant an understanding heart to judge Thy people, that I may discern between good and bad; for who is able to judge this Thy so great a people?”
 1 Kings 3:9